1. VXT Support

 Some of these third-party service providers have processes for you to associate your data with phone numbers you own.

-The Free Caller Registry is a collaboration between the three largest CNAM database providers, First Orion, Hiya, and Transaction Network Services, allowing you to register once for all three.
+1. (US Only) The Free Caller Registry is a collaboration between the three largest CNAM database providers.